fiskaltrust/release-notes/portal/portal-sprint-89.md

 Some customers reached out to us, that they are frequently facing issues with blocked ports when using REST and gRPC.
 We have noticed that we are assigning the same default port for both endpoints when users had been using the button to assign these endpoints.
 To make sure that we are preventing such cases we have changed the default port for newly assigned REST endpoints to 1501.

 #### Validate if DevicePath for CryptoVision has been set
-Since many of our customers are using the portal to manually configure SCUs we have noticed that some of them are not setting the DevicePath and are facing issues while rolling out the middleware.
+Since many of our customers are using the fiskaltrust.Portal to manually configure SCUs we have noticed that some of them are not setting the DevicePath and are facing issues while rolling out the middleware.
 To make sure that we make customers aware of configuration issues as soon as possible we added validation to the CryptoVision scu configuration.

 ![cryptovision-required-devicepath](images/sprint-89/cryptovision-required-devicepath.png)